NHS Activities Monthly Round-up: May 2026

 - Communications

-- WASB and Legislative Correspondence
+- WASB Correspondence and Legislative Report

 - CESA #12 Report

-- Student, staff and community recognition
+- Student, Staff, and Community Recognition

 - Adjournment